qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 ## Main risks

-While transmitting sensitive information: the men in the middle
+While transmitting sensitive information: the men in the middle (MTM)

 * your email/messaging provider or anybody who has hacked them or pretends to be them
 * authorities who subpoena any of your communication providers